SergioCrisostomo/file-organizer/README.md

 **TL;DR:** A node.js script to organize files, handle duplicates and filter files

-**The real story:** Along the years my photos have been stored in places I thought were smart.
-With the years, after changing computers, changing hard drives, started and not finished organizing and cleaning stuff... then kids came into life and now everything was a mess.
+**The real story:** For many years i stored my photos in places I thought were smart, different places because I kept getting different ideas.
+After some years, changing computers, changing hard drives, after starting and not finishing organizing and cleaning stuff... my files are spread in many different folders and hard drives...
+Then kids came into life, more photos came along, and now everything was a mess.

 So I started this project to fix this mess.
-If you have been there and want to use this, re-write this text it or make the program better: your're welcome!
+If you _have been there_ and want to use this, re-write this text it or make the program better: your're welcome!

 # How to Use

-This repository is in development.
+> This repository is in development.
 If you want to try it, run `sandbox.js` to get a idea.

 ### API